Everything You Need for a Kiehl's skincare routine is on sale right now (25% off)

 Rating: 4.6 out of 5 stars; 2,648 reviews

-My personal favorite — and the favorite of many beauty editors before me — is the seemingly supernatural Midnight Recovery Concentrate Face Oil.
+My personal favourite — and the favourite of many beauty editors before me — is the seemingly supernatural Midnight Recovery Concentrate Face Oil.
 The essential-oil blend reduces fine lines, boosts radiance, smooths, firms and helps replenish natural moisture for younger-looking skin.
 Lavender soothes and calms the skin, and evening primrose oil helps maintain the skin's natural hydration and elasticity.
-Lastly, squalane (a naturally occurring, hydrating lipid that’s a favorite of the brand) is absorbed easily into the skin to create a protective moisture barrier.
+Lastly, squalane (a naturally occurring, hydrating lipid that’s a favourite of the brand) is absorbed easily into the skin to create a protective moisture barrier.

 Advertisement

 Reviewers say: "RIDE OR DIE.
-This product helps hydrate my face while also improving the color and texture of it.
-I have repurchased many times and is a staple in my skincare collection."
+This product helps hydrate my face while also improving the colour and texture of it.
+I have repurchased many times and is a staple in my skincare collection." — alexob, Kiehls.com reviewer

 Rating: 4.7 out of 5 starts; 2,991 reviews